Call for Book Proposals

 Chris Lippard (University of Utah)

 The proposed series is conceived at a moment during which Middle Eastern film and film criticism have begun to develop in new directions.
-These include critical questions from queer and transgendered perspectives about the representation of women, and from indigenous and settler colonial studies perspectives about the representation of migrant workers and refugees, the importance of documentary, animation, and hybrid shooting, the influence of global cinema, and the revival of interest in militant, revolutionary and third cinema.
+Recent years have witnessed a modest increase in scholarly engagement with topics and modes of inquiry often previously considered outside academic discourse.
+A handful of books and special journal issues published in English over the past half-decade, focusing on specific Middle Eastern countries such as Tunisia, Morocco, Syria, Iran, Palestine/Israel and Turkey, as well as the long-overdue establishment of cinema studies as an emerging field of academic inquiry within universities located in the Arab world, indicate a preponderance of previously unproblematized issues now circulating within the field.
+These include critical questions from queer and transgendered perspectives about the representation of women, and from indigenous and settler colonial studies perspectives about the representation of migrant workers and refugees, the growing importance of documentary, digital animation, and hybrid shooting, the continuing influence of global cinema imperatives, and the revival of interest in militant, revolutionary and third cinema aesthetics.

-Proposals should engage Middle Eastern cinema theoretically and/or historiographically, in challenging and innovative ways.
-Welcome are critical genealogies based in research at newly available archives; new theoretical approaches including decolonial critiques of Western scholarship, and analyses that draw from important, seldom-referenced film critical texts in languages of the region; translations of key, book-length texts in these languages; and interventions into neglected aspects of more traditional areas.
-Likewise of interest are projects that engage philosophical and analytic theories and methodologies in order to shed critical light on contemporary conditions of cinematic production and reception in the Middle East.
+Proposals should indicate an interest in engaging Middle Eastern cinema theoretically and/or historiographically, in challenging and innovative ways.
+Welcome are critical genealogies based in research at newly available film and document archives; new theoretical approaches to cinema of the region, including decolonial critiques of Western scholarship, and analyses that draw from important, seldom-referenced film critical texts in languages of the region; translations of key, book-length texts in these languages; and new interventions into neglected aspects of more traditional areas such as genre, auteur, and national film criticism.
+Likewise of interest are projects that engage philosophical and analytic theories and methodologies in order to shed critical light on contemporary conditions of cinematic production and reception in the Arab world and wider Middle East.

 Chris Lippard (University of Utah) - email@example.com